stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 had a neurotic cast, and the spirit of the entries was far from reassuring.
 Long passages were inscribed in crabbed Greek characters, and as Dalton marshalled his linguistic memory for their translation he gave a sudden start, and wished his college struggles with Xenophon and Homer had been more conscientious.
-There was something wrong&mdash;something hideously wrong&mdash;here, and the governor sank limply into the chair by the table as he pored more and more closely over the doctor&rsquo;s barbarous Greek.
+There was something wrong--something hideously wrong--here, and the governor sank limply into the chair by the table as he pored more and more closely over the doctor's barbarous Greek.
 Then a sound came, startlingly near, and he jumped nervously at a hand laid sharply on his shoulder.

-  &ldquo;What, may I ask, is the cause of this intrusion?
-You might have stated your business to Surama.&rdquo;
+   "What, may I ask, is the cause of this intrusion?
+You might have stated your business to Surama. "

   Clarendon was standing icily by the chair, the little gold syringe in one hand.
 He seemed very calm and rational, and Dalton fancied for a moment that Georgina must have exaggerated